scottystephens/stratifi/docs/integrations/plaid/PLAID_INTEGRATION_GUIDE.md

 ## Overview

-This guide documents the complete Plaid integration for Stratifi, including setup, architecture, troubleshooting, and lessons learned during implementation.
+This guide documents the complete Plaid integration for Stratiri, including setup, architecture, troubleshooting, and lessons learned during implementation.

 ## Table of Contents